Kong/charts/charts/kong/FAQs.md

 previous `helm install` or `helm upgrade`.
 Deleting it with `kubectl delete job RELEASE-NAME-kong-init-migrations` will allow the upgrade to proceed.
 Chart versions greater than 1.5.0 delete the job automatically.

+#### Can we deploy kong as a `Daemonset` ?
+Yes.
+You can deploy kong as a daemonset.
+Set `deployment.daemonset: true` to deploy the kong pods as a daemonset.
+Else by default, the pods are deployed as a deployment.

+#### How to deploy kong if the kubernetes cluster does not support Loadbalancer type service ?
+One way you can deploy the kong pods and expose it as `NodePort`.
+But the problem is we cannot access the ingress directly with well known ports http or https.
+Instead we need to access this cluster using http[s]://<host-ip>:<node-port>/<some-path>.

+Another way is to deploy kong as Daemonset and expose the pods as hostPort.
+This is not recommended unless it is pretty much needed because of the security reasons.
+But by this way, we can expose the well known ports 80 and 443 of the pods as hostport and hence using the http://<host-ip> or https://<host-ip> we can directly access the ingress.
+If we have a loadbalancer in front of the hosts, then just http[s]://<lb-ip>/<some-path>